-An award winning team powered by marketing expertise – we deliver design with clout.
-We do this by taking an honest look at your business needs first, before identifying what drives your business so we can transform the way you communicate with your customers.
+An award winning team powered by marketing expertise- we deliver design with clout.
+We do this by taking an honest look at your business needs first, before identifying what drives your business and transforming the way you communicate with your customers.

 Working with us means that you’ll meet the people who actually do the work and our team understands what breeds great brands: cultural relevance, authenticity and adaptability.

 Together we’ve built an agency that we’re proud of and it’s our mission to continue to be a team that really cares about delivering brilliant work, and the best possible agency experience, to each and every one of our clients.

-A multi award-winning creative director, marketing nerd and copywriter with 17+ year’s industry experience under her belt.
+A multi award-winning creative director, marketing nerd and management consultant with 17+ years’ industry experience.
 An unashamed business development and brand strategy geek with two degrees, including a Masters from Warwick University.
 Claire founded Barefaced Studios and has regretted it ever since.